fluxninja/aperture/docs/content/get-started/blueprints.md

 Under the `blueprints/` directory, the currently available Blueprints can be found.
-Each blueprint consists of at least two files: `config.libsonnet` and `main.libsonnet`. `main.libsonnet` bundles actual policy and dashboard code (available under `lib/1.0`) into Blueprints, and `config.libsonnet` comes with the default configuration for the given policy.
+Each blueprint consists of at least two files: `config.libsonnet` and `main.libsonnet`. `main.libsonnet` bundles actual Policy and dashboard code (available under `lib/1.0`) into Blueprints, and `config.libsonnet` comes with the default configuration for the given Policy.
 This can be overridden by the `--config` option passed to the `aperture-generate.py` script.

 Custom configurations will be merged with Blueprints' `config.libsonnet`